zorbash/zorbash.github.com/content/post/observer-live.md

 without sacrificing stability, performance or developer happiness.

-Next week I'll be at ElixirConf EU, come talk to me about LiveView and the stuff you're building using it and Elixir in general.
+Next week I'll be attending ElixirConf EU, come talk to me about LiveView and the stuff you're building using it and Elixir in general.

 <style>